- You’ll revisit the spots where the French Revolution was born.

-Saint Germain des Pres Walking Tour
+St Germain des Pres Walking Tour (Private)

 What does Saint-Germain-des- Prés evoke for you?
 For the French people, it’s the place where Paris irresistibly returned to life after WWII, where the Existentialism think tank took place, where night fell even in daytime inside jazzy cellars.
 It’s also the place of a certain Parisian chic, made of both arrogance and casualness.